 This tip was inspired by my trip to Hungary where everyone told me to be sure and bring home some of Hungary’s beloved sweet paprika.
 As I wandered through the spice aisle I realized how many of my favorite dishes from my month in Eastern Europe had a make-at-home spice pack available.

 Cookies, crackers, candy, and other shelf-stable foods also make good gifts and souvenirs.
-When visiting Italy, I honor the advice of a well-traveled friend who instructed me to always fly home from Italy with an extra bag of cheese!
+Smoked salmon is one of the best Seattle Souvenirs, while in Italy, I always honor the advice of a well-traveled friend who instructed me to bring home an enormous block of cheese!
 Hard cheese, like parmesan, is allowed through customs and is fine unrefrigerated for the duration of the trip.

 Big Spend option: on-location destination cooking classes